terki/react-admin-helper/README.md

   react_admin_mutation_resolver(:post, :posts, MyProjectCore.Posts, %{context: %{current_user: %{is_root: true}}})
 end
 ```

+To override generated methods with a custom implementation, implement them below the macro call.

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)
 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can